irislib/iris-lib/README.md

 The task of data storage and networking is outsourced to [GUN](https://github.com/amark/gun), which manages the synchronization of data between different storages (memory, localstorage, GUN websocket server, WebRTC peers, IPFS, S3, whatever).

+GUN enables subscription to data changes, so message feeds and identity profiles just update real-time without having to hit f5 or writing complex update logic.

 ### Usage

 ```js